-- Most fuel types and species will ignite readily, exhibiting aggressive rates of spread with potential for long-range spotting. - Short and mid-range spotting in fine fuels is likely with wind gusts, fire whirls, and frequent dust devils creating spotting potential greater than 1⁄2 mile in all fuel types. - Rates of spread are more likely to exceed production of initial attack resources - Due to persistent drought, well known water sources may not exist or have limited availability for suppression purposes.
+- Most fuel types and species will ignite readily, exhibiting aggressive rates of spread with potential for long-range spotting. - Short and mid-range spotting in fine fuels is likely with wind gusts, fire whirls, and frequent dust devils creating spotting potential greater than 1⁄2 mile in all fuel types. - Rates of spread are more likely to exceed production of initial attack resources - Suppression resources have reported active spread and torching during night operations. - Due to persistent drought, well known water sources may not exist or have limited availability for suppression purposes.
 Therefore, requiring longer turnaround time to alternate sources of water. - Aviation assets may be unavailable due to operational constraints with wind. - Direct attack may not be feasible in many fuel types due to extreme fire behavior. - The effectiveness of retardant may be limited due to spotting distance, canopy cover, wind and low relative humidity.